vuil/tanzu-cli/docs/full/style_guide.md

 ### Plugins

-For information about developing plugins, see the [Plugin Guide](../plugindev/main.md)
+For information about developing plugins, see the [Plugin Development Guide](../plugindev/main.md)

 ### Contributions to the Style Guide

-A styleguide is never done, and should change to meet the changing needs To propose changes please create an issue, and add it to the CLI SIG agenda to discuss.
+A styleguide is never done, and should change to meet the changing needs.
+To propose changes please create an issue labelled `documentation`, and outline the proposal.

 ------------------------------